 Nonetheless, Chris casts many a forbidden gaze at Cathy as her body matures into that of a young woman.
 He enters a jealous rage upon hearing Cathy kissed the family lawyer (who was sleeping) out of curiosity, and rapes Cathy... sort of.
 You be the judge.
 She resists him, but because she doesn't think brothers and sisters should be attracted to one another, not because she doesn't desire the act.
 She even tells him after the fact that there's nothing to forgive, and that she could have stopped him if she resisted harder.

-Whether you decree Chris as sympathetic hero who made a mistake, or brutal rapist unworthy of Cathy's instant clemency, he's not the ultimate villain of this story.
+Whether you decree Chris as sympathetic hero who made a mistak, or brutal rapist unworthy of Cathy's clemency, he's not the ultimate villain of this story.

-Fifth book (and prequel to Flowers) Garden of Shadows highlights many of Malcolm's numerous faults, but doesn't serve as the villain for this book, dying peacefully without ever learning of their existence.
+Fifth book (and prequel to Flowers) Garden of Shadows highlights many of Malcolm's numerous faults, but he doesn't serve as the villain for this book, dying peacefully without ever learning of his grandchildren's existence.

 At the start of the story, Olivia is painted as the antagonist, and several brutal actions support this idea.
 She locks the kids in the attic, physically assaults them when they violate her rules, rejects their Christmas present, administers cruel punishments such as tarring Cathy's hair, and so on.

-However, Olivia harbors a rarely-seen softer side, and to be fair to her, her wariness of incest between the children later proves to be accurate.
+However, Olivia harbors a rarely-seen softer side, and to be fair, her wariness of incest between the children proves to be accurate.

 Olivia's redeeming traits: